A Unified Framework with Multimodal Fine-tuning for Remote Sensing Semantic Segmentation: Conclusion

 \section{Conclusion}

-In this study, a novel multimodal fusion framework called MANet has been proposed for semantic segmentation of multimodal remote sensing data by leveraging the general knowledge embedded in the vision foundation model, SAM.
-Specifically, the SAM's image encoder is equipped with a novel MMAdapter that is utilized to extract and fuse multimodal remote sensing features.
-The fused deep features are then further exploited by a pyramid-based DFM before being reconstructed into segmentation maps.
-Comprehensive experiments on two multimodal datasets, ISPRS Vaihingen and ISPRS Potsdam, have demonstrated that MANet outperforms current state-of-the-art segmentation methods.
-This research is the first to confirm the reliability of SAM on DSM data and offers a promising solution for applying vision foundation models to multimodal data.
-Furthermore, it has the potential for extension to other remote sensing tasks, such as semi-supervised or unsupervised learning.
+In this study, we proposed a unified multimodal fusion framework with multimodal fine-tuning for remote sensing semantic segmentation, leveraging the general knowledge embedded in the vision foundation model, SAM.
+Using two representative single-modal fine-tuning mechanisms, namely Adapter and LoRA, we demonstrated the seamless integration of existing mechanisms into the proposed unified framework for extracting and fusing multimodal features from remote sensing data.
+The fused deep features were further refined using a pyramid-based DFM and reconstructed into segmentation maps.
+Comprehensive experiments on three benchmark multimodal datasets, ISPRS Vaihingen, ISPRS Potsdam and MMHunan, confirmed that MFNet achieves superior performance compared to current state-of-the-art segmentation methods.
+This research represents the first validation of SAM’s reliability on DSM data and offers a promising pathway for leveraging vision foundation models in multimodal remote sensing tasks.
+Moreover, the proposed framework has the potential to be extended to other remote sensing applications, including semi-supervised and unsupervised learning tasks.